 09/21/2022 Washington, D.C.
 (International Christian Concern) – Earlier this week, ICC heard from the wife of a persecuted Christian in Africa.
-He is currently in prison, facing spurious charges because of his involvement with a Christian organization that assists children in need.
-Authorities shut down his organization’s operations in 2019 and threw him in prison where he is currently waiting for his trial to move forward.
+He is currently in prison, facing spurious charges because of his involvement with a Christian organization that assists needy children.
+Authorities shut down his organization’s operations in 2019 and threw him in prison, where he is currently waiting for his trial to move forward.

-Earlier this year, ICC launched a campaign encouraging its supporters around the world to write simple letters of encouragement to this persecuted brother and others.
+Earlier this year, ICC launched a campaign encouraging its supporters worldwide to write simple letters of encouragement to this persecuted brother and others.
 Soon after, he began receiving letters in his prison cell.

-Many people contact ICC asking what they can do to help the persecuted church around the world.
+Many people contact ICC, asking what they can do to help the persecuted church worldwide.
 Writing a letter is, perhaps, ICC’s most tangible answer.

 But how do the prison authorities react when a prisoner in their care begins to receive letters?
-Does the prisoner actually read the letters?
+Does the prisoner read the letters?
 Though the answer to this question varies from case to case, ICC carefully curates the recipients of these letters to ensure maximum impact.
-And repeatedly, we see that the letters are surprising to prison guards.
-The letters also have the power to remind the guards that the world is watching them.
+And repeatedly, we see that the letters are confusing to prison guards.
+The letters remind the guards that the world is watching them.